The JWST Search for Earth-Luna Analogs: Upper Limits on Exomoons and Refined Ephemerides for TOI 700 d and e

 Both of these candidates are Neptune-sized, and therefore completely unlike any of the natural satellites of our solar system.
-Work is underway to use the James Webb Space Telescope \citep[JWST;][]{Gardner2006} to push down to the sensitivity necessary to detect Ganymede analogs around Jupiter-like planets, although a pilot study of Kepler~167~e revealed that such searches are currently limited by long-term trends in JWST NIRSPEC data \citep{Kipping2025}.
-Another group is using JWST to search for Galilean-analog satellites around free-floating giant planets \citep{Wilson2025}, while others are using VLTI/GRAVITY in hopes of detecting exceptionally large moons around giant planets through astrometry \citep{Winterhalder2026, Kral2026, Macias2026}, and simulations indicate that the upcoming Roman Space Telescope may discover a small number of Ganymede-analog or larger moons through microlensing \citep{Lastovka2025}.
+Work is underway to use the James Webb Space Telescope \citep[JWST;][]{Gardner2006} to push down to the sensitivity necessary to detect Ganymede analogs around Jupiter-like planets, although a pilot study of Kepler~167~e revealed that such searches are currently limited by long-term trends in JWST NIRSPEC data \citep{Kipping2026}.
+Another group is using JWST to search for Galilean-analog satellites around free-floating giant planets \hbox{\citep{Wilson2025}}.
+Others are using VLTI/GRAVITY in hopes of detecting exceptionally large moons around giant planets through astrometry \citep{Winterhalder2026, Kral2026, Macias2026}, and simulations indicate that the upcoming Roman Space Telescope may discover a small number of Ganymede-analog or larger moons through microlensing \citep{Lastovka2025}.